amralica/appsyncmasterclass-backend-Yans-School/README.md

 # appsyncmasterclass-backend
-Backend for the AppSync Masterclass demo app
+Backend for the AppSync Masterclass demo app by theburningmonk
-# appsyncmasterclass-backend-Yans-School
-# appsyncmasterclass-backend-Yans-School
-# appsyncmasterclass-backend-Yans-School